arista-cam/avd-helper/README.md

  - [AVD](https;//avd.sh)
  - A supported cEOS image (cEOS-4.28.0F and above)

-The install.sh file can be used to automatcially install all the required software, however it will only work on Debian/Ubuntu/LinuxMint installs.

-**Docker** installation guides can be found [here](https://docs.docker.com/engine/install/)<br />
-**ContainerLab** installation guides can be found [here](https://containerlab.dev/install/)<br />
-**Python** installation guides can be found [here](https://wiki.python.org/moin/BeginnersGuide/Download)<br />
-**Python-pip** installation guide can be found [here](https://pip.pypa.io/en/stable/installation/) (I recommend using the `get-pip.py` script to install pip)<br />
-**cEOS images** can be downloaded from the [Arista website.](https://www.arista.com/en/support/software-download)<br />
-**Ansible** installation guides can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)<br />
-**AVD** installation guides can be found [here](https://avd.sh/en/stable/docs/installation/collection-installation.html)
+The script will automatically install any missing dependencies All thats require to get started is git and python

 # avd-clab Install Instructions
-Once everything has been installed, clone the repository using `git clone https://github.com/CameronPrior/avd-clab.git` into a directory of your choosing.
+Clone the repository using `git clone https://github.com/CameronPrior/avd-clab.git` into a directory of your choosing.
-After the repo has been cloned, navigate into the directory and run `sudo pip install -r requirements.txt` to install the python modules required.
+After the repo has been cloned, navigate into the directory and run `sudo python3 avd_helper` and the rest will take care of itself.

 ## Python Modules Used
 I have utilised three external python modules in this script:
 - [cvPrac](https://github.com/aristanetworks/cvprac) - Which is a RESTful API client for Cloudvision® Portal (CVP) which can be used for building applications that work with Arista CVP
 - [requests](https://pypi.org/project/requests/) - The python HTTP library
 - [docker](https://pypi.org/project/docker/) - The Python Docker library

-# avd-helper Usage
-ContainerLab requires elevated privileges so you will need to run the script with sudo.
-`sudo Python3 avd_helper.py` should get you started.

-On first run, the script will prompt you for a CVP Service Token and a Device Token.<br />
-The script provides instructions on how to generate these tokens so just follow those and you will be fine.<br />
-The 'Deploy Lab' menu option will deploy the lab, register the devices with CVP, provision the devices in CVP, and run the Ansible Build and Deploy playbooks.<br />
-The 'Cleanup Lab' menu option will destroy the lab, decommission the devices from CVP, and remove all configlets and containers from CVP. <br />
-The 'Open Topology Documentation' menu options will start an apache docker container and host a directory listing which contains all of the AVD generated documentation allowing for easy viewing.<br />
+- [paramiko](https://www.paramiko.org/) - The Python SSH library

 # cEOS Install Instructions
 The script will check to see if you have a valid cEOS image already imported into docker, if you dont it will check the EOS folder for a valid cEOS-lab.tar file.